anntzer/pypi2pkgbuild/README.md

 `pypi2pkgbuild.py` attempts to guess whether `Cython` and `SWIG` are build-time dependencies by checking for the presence of `.pyx` and `.i` files, respectively.
-If this is not desired, set the `--guess-makedeps` option accordingly.
+If this is not desired, set the `--guess-makedepends` option accordingly.

 `pypi2pkgbuild.py` guesses whether `numpy` is a build-time dependency by